What Are Split Ends? 25 Ways To Repair And Prevent Them

 Why Do You Get Split Ends?

 Split ends are a sign that your hair is damaged.
-Years of improper hair care, harsh chemical treatments, and improper way of brushing lead to split ends (2).
+Years of improper hair care, harsh chemical treatments, excessive heat styling, a lack of frequent trims, and an improper way of brushing may lead to split ends (2).

 protip_icon Quick Tip